dhuo/msan622/homework1/README.md

 ###Plot1: Scatterplot###

-To run this code, need to use dataset 'movies', after set up the data, we could generate the plot with the following command in R:
+To run this code, need to use dataset [movies], after set up the data, we could generate the plot with the following command in R:

 ```R
 scatterplot <- ggplot(movies, aes(x =budgetinthousand, y =rating,